gurbur/SlimMQ/README.md

-# What is NanoBUS?
+# What is SlimMQ?
-**NanoBUS** is a lightweight, high-performance messaging middleware written in C.
+**SlimMQ** is a lightweight, high-performance messaging middleware written in C.

 It implements a UDP-based, topic-driven, publish-subscribe architecture inspired by systems like Solace and MQTT, while maintaining extreme simplicity and minimal runtime overhead.